whyhankee/dbwrkr/README.md

 ### To process events to you need to:

 * wrkr.connect() to connect to the DBWorker storage
+* register your event handler like wrkr.on('event', eventHandler);
 * wrkr.subscribe() to the events so the events will be collected in the designated queue
 * wrkr.startPolling() to start receiving your events
-* optional - wrkr.publish() an event just because you also can
 * optional - wrkr.retry() an event if something went wrong
-* optional - wrkr.followUp() with events of your own in reply to other events
+* optional - wrkr.followUp() with events of your own in response to processed events
 * wrkr.stopPolling() when you are done (signal handler?)

 See the `example/` directory for an example